kingparra/hpfp/07_-_more_functional_patterns/notes.rst

 I refer you to `section 3.17 of the 2010 Haskell language report
 <https://www.haskell.org/onlinereport/haskell2010/haskellch3.html#x8-580003.17>`_
 so you can look up the details as you need them.
-Remember that programming languages are tools with infinite fractal universes of detail, and *doign is the best way to reach understanding.* In fact -- doing is the entire point!
+Remember that programming languages are tools with infinite fractal universes of detail, and *doing is the best way to reach understanding.* In fact -- doing is the entire point!

 (But also, you can check my old notes, which contain the details, you masochist.)